 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

-The UHR MAC Capabilities Information , UHR PHY Capabilities Information are defined in the subclauses below.
+The UHR MAC Capabilities Information field and UHR PHY Capabilities Information field (#2949) are defined in the subclauses below.

 UHR MAC Capabilities Information field

 The format of the UHR MAC Capabilities Information field is defined in Figure9-aa5 (UHR MAC Capabilities Information field format).
-[TBD]